Orkney: Politics

 Orkney is represented in the House of Commons as part of the Orkney and Shetland constituency, which elects one Member of Parliament (MP), the current incumbent being Alistair Carmichael.
 This seat has been held by the Liberal Democrats or the former Liberal Party since 1950, longer than any other they represent in Great Britain.

 In the Scottish Parliament the Orkney constituency elects one Member of the Scottish Parliament (MSP) by the first past the post system.
 The current MSP is Liam McArthur of the Liberal Democrats.
 Before McArthur the MSP was Jim Wallace, who was previously Deputy First Minister.
 Orkney is within the Highlands and Islands electoral region.

-Orkney Islands Council consists of 21 members, 18 of whom are independent, that is they do not stand as representatives of a political party.
-Two councillors are members of the indigenous Orkney Manifesto Group, and the remaining councillor represents the Scottish Greens.

 The Orkney Movement, a political party that supported devolution for Orkney from the rest of Scotland, contested the 1987 general election as the Orkney and Shetland Movement (a coalition of the Orkney movement and its equivalent for Shetland).
 The Scottish National Party chose not to contest the seat to give the movement a "free run".
 Their candidate, John Goodlad, came 4th with 3,095 votes, 14.5% of those cast, but the experiment has not been repeated.

 In the 2014 Scottish independence referendum 67.2% of voters in Orkney voted no to the question "Should Scotland be an independent country?"
 This was the highest no vote by percentage in any council area in Scotland.
 Turnout for the referendum was at 83.7% in Orkney with 10,004 votes cast in the area against independence by comparison to 4,883 votes for independence.
 In the 2016 United Kingdom European Union membership referendum 63.2% of voters in Orkney voted Remain.

 In 2022, as part of the Levelling Up White Paper, an "Island Forum" was proposed, which would allow local policymakers and residents in Orkney to work alongside their counterparts in Shetland, the Western Isles, Anglesey and the Isle of Wight on common issues, such as broadband connectivity, and provide a platform for them to communicate directly with the government on the challenges island communities face in terms of levelling up.
+In July 2023, Orkney Council investigated proposals to change its status, looking at options that included becoming a British Crown Dependency, a self-governing territory within the Kingdom of Norway or just staying in the United Kingdom.

 Economy

+The percentage of the Orkney population who are economically active is consistently higher than the Scottish average.
+In 2023 it was 89.8% compared to 77.9% for the latter, in which year average unemployment was 1.6%.